 World Oral Health Day reminds us annually to spread the word about oral diseases and the importance of overall health.

 As ADA President Chad P. Gehani said: Dentistry is essential for health care.
-This is because of its role in evaluating, diagnosing, preventing, or treating oral diseases that affect systemic health.
+This is because it evaluates, diagnoses, prevents, or treats oral diseases that affect systemic health.

 Definition of Oral Health